JDevSecOps-commits/Notes_for_exam/Tools.md

   Docker Registry - store and retreive Docker images (deploy artifacts) IaC - Infrastructure as Code - Terraform, Ansible Monitoring - various checks such as database, cpu, RAM usage regular checks for ROI.

+Rules
+>
+Rules:if -
+If no attributes are defined in rules clause, the defaults are when: on_success and allow_failure: false.
+That is by default execute this job when the previous jobs in earlier stages succeeded (when: on_success), and fail the entire build if this job fails to run (allow_failure: false).

+Rules:changes - job should only run when something is changed

+Rules:exists - is file exists

+Rules:allow_failure: -
 ```

 >Docker